MarioMottl/leetcode/NOTES.md

 Heaps (Priority Queue)

 Concept: Efficient access to the max or min element.
 Great for top-k problems or scheduling.

+BinaryHeap Traits needed
+- Ord -> must be implemented as not all fields including `next` implement them
+- PartialOrd -> must be implemented as not all fields including `next` implement them
+- Eq -> can be derived
+- PartialEq -> can be derived

 ```Rust
 use std::collections::BinaryHeap;
 use std::cmp::Reverse;